chihming/NCCU_WSM_benchmark/README.md

-# 1042 NCCU WSM - Benchmark Usage:
+# 1042 NCCU WSM - Benchmark

 This is the benchmark of [**VSM TF + Bernoulli Naive Bayes**]